samthiele/freibergVFT/fg_tour/md/silverstadt/about freiberg_en.md

 **Obermarkt**.
 Freiberg’s main square, surrounded by Renaissance and Baroque buildings, has been the center of city life since the Middle Ages.
 With its statue of Otto the Rich, it remains a lively reminder of the town’s mining-driven prosperity.

 **Untermarkt**.
 A quieter companion to the Obermarkt, the Untermarkt once hosted specialized trade linked to mining.
 Its narrow streets, historic facades, and nearby St. Nicholas Church offer a charming glimpse into old Freiberg.
+It is sadly also used as a car park...

 **Wernerbau**.
-Named after geologist Abraham Gottlob Werner, this early-20th-century university building reflects Freiberg’s long tradition in mining science.
-It once housed key academic departments and remains an important part of the TU Bergakademie campus.
+Named after geologist Abraham Gottlob Werner, this building reflects Freiberg’s long tradition in mining science.
+It remains an important part of the TU Bergakademie campus.

 **Terra Mineralia**.
-Located in Freiberg Castle, this major mineral exhibition displays thousands of crystals and gems from around the world.
+Located in Freiberg Castle, this major mineral exhibition displays thousands of beautiful mineral specimens from around the world.
 Its modern exhibits in a historic setting highlight the city’s deep connection to mineralogy.

 ![The Freiberger Christmas market, held every year on Obermarkt.](./img/xmas.jpg)